 The setting?
 In the woodlands and grounds of a beautiful rural palace, Villa Arconati, just outside of Milan.

 What to expect?
 An ‘experimental and sustainable‘ festival, Terraforma provides three days of music, lectures & workshops.
-It’s in its fifth year and in that time has created the balance between being a space to dance as well as a thought-provoking experience – and also worked towards some very impressive eco credentials in the meantime.
+It’s in its sixth year and in that time has created the balance between being a space to dance as well as a thought-provoking experience – and also worked towards some very impressive eco-credentials in the meantime.

 The setting?
 The quaint Croatian seaside town of Tinso.
 Love International takes place within a private pebbled beach cove in the serene turquoise waters of the Adriatic… various parties set sail on ‘The Argonaughty’ and ‘The Martina’ boats all day long and the late nights are taken care of in legendary outdoor nightclub Barbarellas.